fabianazh/quranku/README.md

 # QuranKu - Quran Digital Application

-QuranKu is a Quran digital application developed with Next.js and TypeScript.
-It offers a range of features, including audio for surahs and verses, and tafsir in Bahasa Indonesia.
+QuranKu is a modern and accessible Quran web application designed to provide users with a seamless reading experience anywhere, anytime.
+Whether users are at home, traveling, or on the move, QuranKu ensures that the beauty and wisdom of the Quran are just a click away

 ## Features